mrcavalcanti/mosaicoo/docs/sources/variables/variable-types/add-query-variable.md

 Query variables are generally only supported for strings.
 If your query return numbers or any other data type, you may need to convert them to strings in order to use them as variables.
 For the Azure data source, for example, you can use the [tostring](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/tostringfunction) function for this purpose.

 Query expressions can contain references to other variables and in effect create linked variables.
-Grafana detects this and automatically refreshes a variable when one of its linked variables change.
+Mosaicoo detects this and automatically refreshes a variable when one of its linked variables change.

 ## Query expressions